Network scheduler: Bufferbloat

 Bufferbloat is a phenomenon in packet-switched networks in which excess buffering of packets causes high latency and packet delay variation.
 Bufferbloat can be addressed by a network scheduler that strategically discards packets to avoid an unnecessarily high buffering backlog.
-Examples include CoDel, FQ-CoDel and Random early detection.
+Examples include CoDel, FQ-CoDel and random early detection.

 Implementations

 Linux kernel

-The Linux kernel packet scheduler is an integral part of the Linux kernel's network stack and manages the transmit and receive ring buffers of all NICs, by working on the layer 2 of the OSI model and handling Ethernet frames, for example.
+The Linux kernel packet scheduler is an integral part of the Linux kernel's network stack and manages the transmit and receive ring buffers of all NICs.

-The packet scheduler is configured using the utility called tc (short for "traffic control").
+The packet scheduler is configured using the utility called tc (short for traffic control).
 As the default queuing discipline, the packet scheduler uses a FIFO implementation called pfifo_fast, although systemd since its version 217 changes the default queuing discipline to fq_codel.

 The ifconfig and ip utilities enable system administrators to configure the buffer sizes txqueuelen and rxqueuelen for each device separately in terms of number of Ethernet frames regardless of their size.
 The Linux kernel's network stack contains several other buffers, which are not managed by the network scheduler.

 Berkeley Packet Filter filters can be attached to the packet scheduler's classifiers.
 The eBPF functionality brought by version 4.1 of the Linux kernel in 2015 extends the classic BPF programmable classifiers to eBPF.
 These can be compiled using the LLVM eBPF backend and loaded into a running kernel using the tc utility.